Rodeoclash/vodon-pro/README.md

 - 👀 No advertising or tracking.
 - ⚙️ Sensible defaults but can be customised to match your workflow.
 - 🖥 Includes a "Slow CPU" mode to reduce load when many videos are loaded in at once.
+- 👀 Presentation mode which maximises the video sent over screenshare.

 ## Supports